-History is the study of the attempts of human beings in past societies, from the earliest times to the very recent past, to organise life materially and conceptually, individually and collectively.
+History is the study of the attempts of human beings in past societies, from the earliest times to the very recent past or even present, to organise life materially and conceptually, individually and collectively.
+Studying history is about observing continuities and changes, discerning patterns in all these processes, and interrogating the reasons that shaped past and present.
 Studying the past widens our experience and develops qualities of perception and judgement.